xzhan96-stf/Deep-learning-head-model-for-real-time-estimation-of-entire-brain-deformation-in-concussion/README.md

 # Deep-learning-head-model-for-real-time-estimation-of-entire-brain-deformation-in-concussion

-This file includes codes and example input output files for the paper entitled "Rapid Estimation of Entire Brain Strain Using Deep Learning Models"
+This file includes codes and example input output files for the paper entitled "Rapid Estimation of Entire Brain Strain Using Deep Learning Models".
+To make it accessible to more researchers, we have packaged the models into a .exe file so that those not familiar with Python can use this model as well.

 ## Guidelines